As you know, any Raspberry Pi installation starts with a default username (pi) and the same password (raspberry).

 Just a quick note here, submitted by Ingo.

-If you follow the procedure to rename pi to another user name, you may have an issue when pluggin usb drives.
+If you follow this procedure to rename the default user, you may have an issue when plugging in USB drives.

 By default, Raspberry Pi OS will automatically mount USB drives to /media/<username>/<devicename>.

-But in your case, the folder /media/<username> won’t exist.
+But in this case, the folder /media/<username> won’t exist.

 To fix this, you can either create it or rename it.